Planar Channeling of 855 MeV Electrons in Silicon: Monte-Carlo Simulations: Introduction

-More recently, an electron based crystalline undulator has been proposed \cite{Tabrizi}.
+More recently, an electron based crystalline undulator was proposed \cite{Tabrizi}.
 On one hand, electrons are less preferable than positrons.
-Due to their negative charge, the electrons are attracted by the lattice ions and, therefore, are forced to oscillate around the crystal plane in the process of channeling.
+Due to their negative charge, the electrons are attracted by the lattice ions and, therefore, are forced to oscillate around the crystal plane in the process of channelling.
 The probability of collisions with crystal constituents is enhanced.
-Thus, the dechanneling length is smaller by about two orders of magnitude in comparison to that of positrons at the same conditions.
+Thus, the dechannelling length is smaller by about two orders of magnitude in comparison to that of positrons at the same conditions.
 On the other hand, the electron beams are easier available and are usually of higher intensity and quality.
 Therefore, from the practical point of view, electron based crystalline undulator has its own advantages and deserves a thorough investigation.

-There is another reason why electron channeling needs a thorough analysis.
+There is another reason why electron channelling needs a thorough analysis.
 This is the disagreement between theory and experimental data.
-For example, the Baier-Katkov-Strakhovenko formula for the dechanneling length (equation (10.1) in \cite{Baier_book}), $L_\mathrm{d}$, predicts $L_\mathrm{d}=23\ \mu$m for $1.2$ GeV electrons in Si (110) planar channel, while the measured value is $L_\mathrm{d}=28\ \mu$m \cite{AdejshviliEtAl}.
+For example, the Baier-Katkov-Strakhovenko formula for the dechannelling length (equation (10.1) in \cite{Baier_book}), $L_\mathrm{d}$, predicts $L_\mathrm{d}=23\ \mu$m for $1.2$ GeV electrons in Si (110) planar channel, while the value extracted from experimental data is $L_\mathrm{d}=28\ \mu$m \cite{AdejshviliEtAl}.
+At $855$ MeV, the formula yields $L_\mathrm{d}=15.7\ \mu$m vs $L_\mathrm{d}=18.\ \mu$m obtained from a model dependent analysis of the experimental data \cite{Backe2008}.
+These disrepencies are rather small and can be attributed to different definitions of the dechanneling length used by experimental and theoretical groups.

 For lower energies, the discrepancy is much more dramatic: $L_\mathrm{d}=6.7\ \mu$m calculated vs. $L_\mathrm{d}=31\ \mu$m measured \cite{KomakiEtAl1984} and $L_\mathrm{d} \approx 1\ \mu$m calculated vs. $L_\mathrm{d}=36\ \mu$m measured \cite{KephartEtAl1989} for electron energies $350$ MeV and $54$ MeV, respectively.